Higher R\'edei reciprocity and integral points on conics: Introduction

 which is the principal binary quadratic form of $\Q(\sqrt{d})$.
 In this paper we look at the equation

 with $d$ squarefree.
 Unlike equation (\ref{ePell}) it is not always possible to find $x, y \in \mathbb{Z}$ that satisfy the above equation.
 We denote by $H(K)$ the narrow Hilbert class field of a number field $K$, which is the maximal abelian extension of $K$ that is unramified at all finite places, while the ordinary Hilbert class field must also be unramified at the infinite places.

-If $l = -1$, equation (\ref{eGenPell}) is soluble if and only if the narrow and ordinary Hilbert class fields of $\Q(\sqrt{d})$ coincide.
-Instead, if $l > 0$ is a prime $3$ modulo $4$, then equation (\ref{eGenPell}) is soluble if and only if there is an ideal in $\Q(\sqrt{d})$ with norm $l$ and trivial Artin symbol in the narrow Hilbert class field of $\Q(\sqrt{d})$.
-We will now focus on $l$ a prime $3$ modulo $4$, and shall later discuss the very classical case $l = -1$ known as the negative Pell equation.
+Then equation (\ref{eGenPell}) is soluble if and only if there is an ideal in $\Q(\sqrt{d})$ with norm $\ell$ and trivial Artin symbol in the narrow Hilbert class field of $\Q(\sqrt{d})$, see Lemma \ref{lCrit}.
+If we take $\ell = -1$ in equation (\ref{eGenPell}), then we get the classical negative Pell equation.

 Given $d$, there exists an algorithm to compute the Hilbert class field of $\Q(\sqrt{d})$ both in the narrow and ordinary sense.
-Hence it is possible to decide given $l$ and $d$ whether equation (\ref{eGenPell}) is soluble.
-In fact, for a fixed squarefree integer $d$, an appeal to the Chebotarev Density Theorem gives an asymptotic for the number of primes $l$ such that equation (\ref{eGenPell}) is soluble.
+Hence it is possible to decide given $\ell$ and $d$ whether equation (\ref{eGenPell}) is soluble.
+In fact, for a fixed squarefree integer $d$, an appeal to the Chebotarev Density Theorem gives an asymptotic for the number of primes $\ell$ such that equation (\ref{eGenPell}) is soluble.

 In this paper we ask the opposite question.
-Instead of fixing $d$, we shall treat $l$ as fixed and vary $d$.
-Equivalently, we ask how often there is some ideal with norm $l$ and trivial Artin symbol in $H(\Q(\sqrt{d}))$ as $d$ varies.
+Instead of fixing $d$, we shall treat $\ell$ as fixed and vary $d$.
+Equivalently, we ask how often there is some ideal with norm $\ell$ and trivial Artin symbol in $H(\Q(\sqrt{d}))$ as $d$ varies.
 Unfortunately, the distribution of the Hilbert class field as $d$ varies is not well understood at the moment.

 In fact, the only proven results for the distribution of $\text{Cl}(K)$ with $K$ imaginary quadratic are Davenport--Heilbronn \cite{DH} on $3$-torsion, Fouvry--Kl\"uners \cite{FK1, FK2} on $4$-torsion, based on earlier work of Heath-Brown \cite{HB} on $2$-Selmer groups, and Smith \cite{Smith8, Smith} on respectively $8$-torsion and $2^\infty$-torsion.
 Heuristically, we understand the situation much better due to the seminal work of Cohen and Lenstra \cite{CL}, which was later extended by Gerth \cite{Gerth}.